 Best Anti-Inflammatory Foods

 Sticking to foods that adhere to the Mediterranean diet is one way to help your kids fight inflammation.
 This diet avoids red meat in favor of lots of fish, which contain plenty of Omega-3 fatty acids to help fight inflammation and improve heart health.
 Garlic is another food that is known to reduce inflammation and has even been used since ancient Roman times to fight pain and swelling.
 Integrating garlic into different types of meals is incredibly easy, so you can make this item essential to keep in your pantry.
+For many decades, there have been countless studies about turmeric as a highly effective antioxidant and anti-inflammatory agent.
 Extra virgin olive oil can be used for cooking plenty of meals and contains monounsaturated fats and the antioxidant oleocanthal, which both help fight inflammation.

 Another great food to stock up on in order to help your kids fight inflammation is tomatoes.
 Tomatoes contain high amounts of lycopene, a powerful antioxidant that helps the body inhibit the production of pro-inflammatory compounds.
 This is another very versatile food you can include in many types of meals as well.
 Of course, you also want to make sure your kids are eating plenty of leafy green vegetables which, among other health benefits, will reduce inflammation in your kids and help them experienced less severe allergies and improved mental clarity.